jamesjjcondon/rad_pl/README.md

 ## Try customising to a different dataset and with different file formats
 - learn to use IPython.embed() to debug!
 It'll save you a LOT of time.

+# To Do:
+ - [ ] Add generic inference and possibly evaluation scripts
+ - [ ] Add a dicom dataset loader and/or class
+ - [ ] Add a dicom --> hdf5 preprocessing torch.utils.data.DataLoader
+ - [ ] add a hdf5 dataset class

 if you want help with a dicom pytorch dataset, pm me.

 Have fun!